Hillsborough County Students Return Brick-And-Mortar Style Tuesday

 “You know, even though our community is really struggling with COVID right now, students, our parents, our faculty and our staff are so excited for the first day of school,” said Dr. Stacy Hahn with the Hillsborough County School Board.

-Among the many issues stemming from the pandemic that have worried parents about tuesday, face masks made the top of the list.READ MORE: Meet The 11-Year-Old President Of The Pinellas Non-Profit, Trash Turles
+Among the many issues stemming from the pandemic that have worried parents about tuesday, face masks made the top of the list.READ MORE: Tampa International Airport To Hire 650 New Employees

 “It’s just been really fluid.
 We were able to get additional guidance from the Florida Department of Education and the Department of health: mandate masks in our schools district, at the same time, being able to make sure we give choice to our parents allowing them to opt out,” said Davis.